-Investing in Securities Recommended to Clients; Contemporaneous Trading

-The Advisor has adopted the following procedures to address conflicts of interest arising from personal account trading (such as front-running or personal trading having an effect on the price of a security).
-In general and subject to approval by the CCO or Chief Investment Officer ("CIO") of the Advisor on a case by case basis; (i) Employees are restricted from buying or selling for their personal accounts Securities of any issuer listed on the Advisor's "Restricted List"; (ii) Employees must obtain pre-approval before trading securities on the Advisor's "Restricted List" and will be blocked from the trading of securities that the firm is researching, and/or trading the same day; and (iii) Employees shall not engage in "day trading" or any type of "excessive" trading that would be contrary to the best interests of the Advisor's Clients and Investors.
+Investing in Securities Recommended to Clients; Contemporaneous Trading general and subject to approval by the CCO or Chief Investment Officer ("CIO") of the Advisor on a case by case basis; (i) Employees are restricted from buying or selling for their personal accounts Securities of any issuer listed on the Advisor's "Restricted List"; (ii) Employees must obtain pre-approval before trading securities on the Advisor's "Restricted List" and will be blocked from the trading of securities that the firm is researching, and/or trading the same day; and (iii) Employees shall not engage in "day trading" or any type of "excessive" trading that would be contrary to the best interests of the Advisor's Clients and Investors.
 The Code of Ethics is designed to ensure that the personal securities transactions, activities, and interests of the employees of the Advisor will not interfere with making decisions in the best interest of advisory clients.
 Employee trading is monitored to ensure compliance with the Code of Ethics.